larsbrinkhoff/pdp10-its-disassembler/README.md

 - Extract files from a DECtape image in TENDMP/DTBOOT format.
 - Create a TENDMP/DTBOOT image.
 - Print entried in a WAITS accounting file.
+- Convert a Calcomp plot file to SVG.

 ## File formats supported.